matthausen/Named-Entity-Recognition/README.md

 # Named-Entity-Recognition

-An example of how NLTK can be used for Named Entity Recognition (NER) and text Summarization
+An example of how NLTK and Spacey can be used for Named Entity Recognition (NER), word tokenization and text Summarization

 ### Requirements: